 Meet the Management Team

-Bill Dotson, President
+Bill Dotson, Founder and President

 Bill Dotson began dog training in 1971 when he and his wife became interested in AKC obedience.
 He later transitioned to Schutzhund (German protection dog sport) in 1975 and then founded and was training director of the California Rescue Dog Association in 1977.
 He earned "Mission Ready" status with the Swiss Disaster Dog Association after training in Switzerland.
 From 1978 to 1980, he assisted the Davis California police department as a volunteer police dog team.
 After moving to Virginia, Bill joined Dogs East and was an operational member from 1982 to 1997.
 During his long canine career, Bill has responded to a very long list of national and international disasters.
 Because of his experience, he was tasked with assisting FEMA in the development of their criteria for FEMA Disaster Task Force dog teams.
 He also worked with Virginia Task Force 2 (VA-TF2) in the development of their K9 teams.
 Bill is a regular speaker and seminar leader on Search and Rescue, Disaster and Cadaver search dogs.
 He has acted as an advisor to numerous search and rescue teams around the world.
 He is also the founder and President of Applied K9 Technologies.

-Jacqueline McCarty, Vice President of Operations
+Jacqueline McCarty, Vice President

 Jackie started her career in Search and Rescue with Kentucky Search and Rescue Dogs in 1992.
 She has trained two dogs in wilderness & HRD and two dogs in live-find disaster to the operational level.
 The Falmouth, KY, flood in 1997 was her first disaster.
 Working that disaster made her realize the need to increase and standardize the education and training for SAR K9 teams.
 She transitioned exclusively to disaster dog work in 2005, and is a member of a task force in Indiana.
-She is currently working with her fourth SAR dog, Quinn, a 5-year-old Belgian Malinois.
+She is currently working with her fifth SAR dog, Gabe, a Belgian Malinois.
 She is a disaster dog evaluator and has been deployed to several disasters including searching for survivors after Hurricane Katrina.
 For her day job, she is a LVT and is the Surgical Manager at the University of Louisville large animal facility.

 Kathy Yelton, Treasurer